Establishing the number of insurable hours for Record of Employment (ROE) purposes

 - the employee is present at the employer's premises, waiting for the employer to request his services, as required under a contract of employment, and these hours are paid, regardless of the rate paid.

-- Remuneration paid with no hours attached - An employee who receives vacation pay without actually taking any leave does not generate any insurable hours.
-This also applies to such remuneration as bonuses, gratuities, lieu of notice payments.
+An employee who receives vacation pay without actually taking any leave does not generate any insurable hours.
+This also applies to such remuneration as bonuses, gratuities, and lieu-of-notice payments.